 Now, if we conceive of that divine illumination as a "gift, superadded to the natural light of man, we make it to be supernatural.
 It then becomes a grace, with the result that not a single instance of our true knowledge can be considered as natural.
 Here again we find ourselves confronted with a scientific and philosophical scepticism that is compensated by a theological appeal to the grace of God."
 (44-45, emphasis added)

 Bonaventure's successors struggled mightily to find some way in which they could preserve the doctrine of their master, yet also preserve rational human nature as we know it to be, but they ultimately had to frankly admit defeat.
 To admit that Platonism, even in its Augustinian form, is a philosophical dead end would be progress if these thinkers had then searched for a non-Platonic approach, such as that of Thomas Aquinas.
-Unfortunately, as has happened so many times throughout the history of the West, exposure of the radical defects of Platonism resulted in variations on two basic responses: 1) Philosophers can double down, drawing out every possible implication of the basic principles of Platonic thought; 2) religious men commonly fall into intellectual despair, occasioned by the misapprehension that the failure of Platonism (in whatever form) is the failure of philosophy or of human reason itself; their response is usually to cling to "faith" as an antidote to the weakness of reason, as we see in Luther's attacks on "scholasticism," of which he was acquainted with only the decadent developments of the Augustinian tradition.
+Unfortunately, as has happened so many times throughout the history of the West, exposure of the radical defects of Platonism resulted in variations on two basic responses: 1) Philosophers typically double down, drawing out every possible implication of the basic principles of Platonic thought; 2) religious men commonly fall into intellectual despair, occasioned by the misapprehension that the failure of Platonism (in whatever form) is the failure of philosophy or of human reason itself; their response is usually to cling to "faith" as an antidote to the weakness of reason, as we see in Luther's attacks on "scholasticism," of which he was acquainted with only the decadent developments of the Augustinian tradition.